 Kaiser Wilhelm II’s Early Years

-Kaiser Wilhelm II was born in Potsdam, Germany, on January 27, 1859, the son of Prince Frederick Wilhelm of Prussia (1831-88) and Princess Victoria (1840-1901), the oldest daughter of Queen Victoria of England (1819-1901).
+Kaiser Wilhelm II was born in Potsdam, Germany, on January 27, 1859, the son of Prince Frederick Wilhelm of Prussia (1831-88) and Princess Victoria (1840-1901), the oldest daughter of Queen Victoria (1819-1901).
 The future monarch was the queen’s firstborn grandchild and was genuinely fond of her; in fact, he was holding her in his arms when she died.
 His ties to Britain through its royal family would play an important part in his later political maneuvering.

 Wilhelm’s childhood was shaped by two events, one medical and one political.
 His birth had been traumatic; in the course of a complicated delivery, the doctor permanently damaged Wilhelm’s left arm.
 In addition to its smaller size, the arm was useless for such ordinary tasks as cutting certain foods with a knife at mealtime.

 The political event that shaped Wilhelm was the formation of the German Empire under the leadership of Prussia in 1871.
 Wilhelm was now second in line after his father to become an emperor as well as king of Prussia.
 Twelve years old at the time, Wilhelm was filled with nationalistic enthusiasm.
 His later determination to win a “place in the sun” for Germany had its roots in his childhood.

 An intelligent young man who possessed a lifelong interest in science and technology, Wilhelm was educated at the University of Bonn.
 His quick mind, however, was combined with an even quicker temper and an impulsive, high-strung personality.
 He had dysfunctional relationships with both parents, particularly his English mother.
 Historians still debate the effects of the kaiser’s complicated psychological makeup on his political decisions.